 Address: 1 Pl. du Général Eisenhower, 67000 Strasbourg, France

-The Église Saint-Paul, located at 1 Pl. du Général Eisenhower, 67000 Strasbourg was first constructed between 1892 – 1897 during German ownership of the region, as one of 3 churches was built with an aim of extending Strasbourg’s urban area.
+The Église Saint-Paul was first constructed between 1892 and 1897 during German ownership of the region, as one of 3 churches was built to extend Strasbourg’s urban area.
 The Église Saint-Paul church was a favorite of Emperor William II as a place of worship when in town.

-So particular was William about this place, he had his own special access made for him.
-There was also an imperial lodge onsite that was available for his personal use.
+So particular was William about this place.
+He had his special access made for him.
+An imperial lodge was also onsite that was available for his personal use.

 The German gothic architecture gives the Église Saint-Paul such a distinctive appearance.
 It was damaged in 1944 when it was hit by stray bombs from British and American air raids.
 It was later restored between 1954-55 by an architect named François Herrenschmidt.

-There are several stations that you can alight from and walk the rest of the way, they include St-Paul-Salengro (just 2 minute’s walk away), and Felix Tableau (5 minute’s walk).
-If traveling by light rail, you can alight at Baliniere (8 minutes walk), Mangin (27 minutes walk), and Rezé Pont-Rousseau stations.
+There are several stations that you can alight from and walk the rest of the way, they include St-Paul-Salengro (just 2 minute’s walk away) and Felix Tableau (5 minute’s walk).
+If traveling by light rail, you can descend at Baliniere (8-minute walk), Mangin (27-minute walk), and Rezé Pont-Rousseau stations.

 There are several excellent restaurants nearby, such as Le Michel and Vaille Createur de Pains, where you can savor some delicious meals.

 See Related: Best Things to Do in Colmar, France

 Located at 28 Rue Goethe, 67000 Strasbourg, the Botanical Gardens of Strasbourg University was founded in 1619 on the site of the Protestant Academy.
 A couple of years later, the academy became Strasbourg University in 1621.